chaitanyacherukuri/Contract-Comparison/README.md

 The application is built using LangGraph, a framework for building agentic applications with a focus on complex reasoning processes.
 It uses the Groq API with the "meta-llama/llama-4-scout-17b-16e-instruct" model for all language processing tasks.

-The architecture consists of:
+The architecture consists of a unified workflow with the following nodes:

-1. **Document Ingestion Layer**: Handles loading and preprocessing documents
+1. **Document Loader**: Handles loading and preprocessing documents from various formats
+2. **Structural Analysis**: Analyzes the structural differences between documents
+3. **Semantic Analysis**: Analyzes the semantic differences between documents
-2. **Document Comparison Graph**: Performs structural and semantic comparison
+4. **Final Analysis**: Combines structural and semantic analyses into a comprehensive comparison
-3. **Risk Analysis Component**: Identifies and assesses risks in the changes
+5. **Risk Analyzer**: Identifies and assesses risks in the changes
-4. **Summary Generation**: Creates a comprehensive report
+6. **Summary Generation**: Creates a comprehensive report

+The workflow uses a state dictionary pattern, where each node updates the state with its results, and subsequent nodes have access to the updates from previous nodes through the state dictionary.

 ## Installation